Chapter 4: Team Culture

 Team wins:

 "We deployed five features this week.
-That's the most in a single week
+That is the most in a single

 Learning moments:

 "John found a much better way to handle API errors.
-He's going to share
+He is going to

 Celebration Guidelines